Logo

 Computers used to dance.

 If you were around for Winamp, you remember.
-You’d put on a song, fullscreen the visualizer, and just— watch.
-The visuals didn’t illustrate the music.
-They breathed with it.
-Something about seeing your speakers’ output rendered as light made the listening experience more vivid.
+You’d put on a song, fullscreen the visualizer, and just watch.
+Something about seeing your speakers’ output rendered as motion made the listening experience more vivid.
 Like the music had a body.

 The Space Behind the Image